 5. Bump or Extend a lesson with 1 click.
 Planbook bumps all of your lessons forward or backward automatically when you do this.
 There’s even an option to lock a lesson so that it doesn’t get affected by a bump (for an assembly, etc.)

 6. Share plans with teammates – My plans are shared with our SPED department so that they can easily see what’s going on in my class, and we can plan together.
-Nikki and I were teammates the past few years, and we would often share our plans with each other.
-They are easy to import in when one of us had planned a special unit.
+I’ve also shared plans with my teammates most years.
+It makes it really easy to import if one of you plans a special unit or you share the planning for different subjects.

 7. Create and send substitute plans easily – I added a lesson plan tab called “Sub Notes” where I type in all of the little things that a sub needs to know (how to turn on the morning news show, when students leave the room for support services, etc.).
 These things are now ready to go anytime I need a sub, and I don’t have to re-type them over and over or copy and paste.
 I simply log in to Planbook (usually from bed, if I’m sick enough not to go in), “fluff out” my normal plans so they will make sense to the sub, and send the link to one of my teammates.
 The sub then has access to any printables, presentations, videos, or web links that s/he will need that day.
 Couldn’t be easier!

-8. Common Core Standards already loaded.
+8. Common Core Standards & lots of state standards are already loaded.
 If you don’t use Common Core (we don’t), they will add them for you.
-Juliet had our standards added in a snap.
+I got our standards added in a snap.

 9. Easy to follow tutorials for everything you could ever want to do!